How to write the letter yu in Latin. Translator into Latin online. How to write last name and first name

 Writing rules

-The need for transliteration of surnames first arose during the formation of catalogs of books in Russian libraries.
-Their correct arrangement required the recording of the names and surnames of the authors using a single spelling system.
-For this, special instructions were drawn up (dated May 10, 1899, and then August 10, 1908), which were later taken as the basis for the creation of transliteration rules by the International Standards Organization (ISO).
+The need to transliterate surnames first arose during the formation of book catalogs in Russian libraries.
+Their correct arrangement required recording the titles and surnames of the authors using a single spelling system.
+For this purpose, special instructions were drawn up (dated May 10, 1899, and then August 10, 1908), which were subsequently adopted as the basis for the creation of transliteration rules by the International Standards Organization (ISO).

 It should be remembered that Latin letters will be read differently depending on the rules of a particular language.

-In 2010, the FMS adopted new rules for transliteration.
-They differed, first of all, in that if earlier the Russian letters Y, Yu, I were written as Y, YU, YA, then from that moment - I, IU, IA.
+In 2010, the FMS adopted new transliteration rules.
+They differed, first of all, in that if earlier the Russian letters Y, Yu, I were written as Y, YU, YA, then from that moment on - I, IU, IA.

 Latin alphabet